suzyslocum/challenge_19/README.md

-# Create a Blockchain Based Ledger System & Web Interface
+# Create a Crypto Wallet and Hire a Fintech Professional

-*Module 19 Challenge Assignment *
+*Module 19 Challenge Assignment*

 ---